andy5995/vs-fltk/docs/for-developers.md

    I hate bash, and this is what replaces it.
 - [swiftc](https://www.swift.org/documentation/swift-compiler/) barely used for now, but many of the native components shipped within vs will be written in swift (or so I am planning).
 Swift 6 will be needed, but for now any version will do.

+For now you will need to install [some dependencies](https://github.com/fltk/fltk/blob/master/README.Unix.txt) to support FLTK.
+Specifically `libpng-dev` & `libglu1-mesa-dev` are likely missing on most distributions.

 There are also some more or less optional dependencies:
 - **libcurl-dev**, unless you are trying to compile a custom version without network support, which is supported.
 - **sqlite** is needed.
 If not provided by your system it will be automatically downloaded and distributed alongside `vs`.